Elmdon

-Elmdon is a village in the Uttlesford district of Essex, England, near the boundary with Cambridgeshire and Hertfordshire.
+Elmdon is a village and civil parish in the Uttlesford district of Essex, England.
+The village lies 5 miles west of Saffron Walden, its post town, and near the county boundaries with Cambridgeshire and Hertfordshire.
 The hilly topography of the area differentiates it from countryside to the north, which is predominantly fenland and flat.
+As well as the village itself, the parish also includes the hamlet of Duddenhoe End.
+At the 2021 census the parish had a population of 549.

+The parish shares a grouped parish council with the neighbouring parish of Wenden Lofts, called the Elmdon, Duddenhoe End and Wenden Lofts Parish Council.

 History

 The castle motte at Elmdon, known as 'castle hill', still exists.
 It was the Norman fortification of Robert de Lucy, brother to Richard de Lucy, Justiciar to King Stephen and Henry II.
 The church at Elmdon was granted by Robert de Lucy to Lesnes Abbey (founded by Richard de Lucy), around 1180.
 One mile to the west, at the highest point in Essex, Eustace de Boulogne (d.1125), father of Matilda of Boulogne (c.1103-1152), the future wife of King Stephen, built and occupied his moated house named 'Flanders' at Chrishall.

 Elmdon has two Grade II* listed buildings: the church, which was, apart from the 15th Century tower, rebuilt in 1852 and 1879, likely on old foundations; and Pigots, an early 1500s moated manor house, which was home to the Mead family from 1554 to 1770.

 The name Elmdon means 'hill of elms'.
 Elmdon includes a village hall, a church, and a recreation ground used for cricket and football.